 Somebody in the state of Minnesota did all that back in that year and if my memory serves me correctly, well, that could have been me.

 And then this shows up, the photo you see here.
 Down in the bottom of some long lost box in the garage, carelessly kept all these years instead of burned like a piece of evidence from High School should be.
 It survived.
 And that’s not all.
 The entire yearbook found it’s way into the hands of my kids, all grown up now of course.
 Those same kids who, at 10 years old, marveled at the sports exploits of their Father.
-Now, they were in their 30’s and they had the evidence, the yearbook that should have been given a decent burial the day after I was telling them my yarns….I mean, my memories as I recalled them.
+Now, they are in their 30’s and they have the evidence, the yearbook that should have been given a decent burial the day after I was telling them my yarns….I mean, my memories as I recalled them.

 Uh…well, I knew it was one or the other.

 My kids, staring in horror at the photo you see here, said that I might have done better had I worn a helmet, but it did explain a lot about things that I did later in life.
 My kids remarked that you didn’t see a lot of football players wearing Buddy Holly glasses when they’re down in their stance.
 One of my Grandkids looked at the picture, burped and went out to ride the trike.